-- Supposed terrible long hour working conditions without breaks
+- Supposed terrible long-hour working conditions without breaks

-- Management not listening to engineers
+- Management ignoring engineers

-Then as frustrations boil over, the murmurs of, “I told you so, we need to unionize!”
+Frustrations boil over, and you hear the murmurs of, “I told you so, we need to unionize!”

 So why aren’t unions more common in engineering then?
 Especially given there were 1.6 million engineers employed in the U.S. in 2015 alone.

 It’s because unions aren’t a one size fits all glove.
-Unions when done right can greatly benefit both employees and the employer.
+Unions when done right can greatly benefit both employees and employers.
 But, when mismanaged only serving their own interests, they become a nightmare.

-The existing unions in engineering in the U.S.
+Existing unions in engineering

 But, most of my engineer friends aren’t too fond of unions.
 They find the rules accompanying unions to be cumbersome and frankly bullshit!

 This starts with filling out a work order request to inspect the equipment.
 Then, you need to explain why you need to inspect the equipment.
-When you finally get approval, you’ll need to repeat the process if you want to make any fixes.
+And when you finally receive approval, you’ll need to repeat the process if you want to make fixes.

 80/20 rule explained in the engineering profession

-I compare it to superstar players in the NBA.
+A great example is found in the NBA.
 You have Lebron James, several other stars, and then a bunch of bench warmers on a team.

 Take Lebron out of the equation and the team nosedives.
 With Lebron, the team is a championship contender.
-So, the success of a 15 man NBA roster hinges on a single player.
-Hence why Lebron can demand where he wants to play, while getting a max offered salary.
+So, the success of a 15-man NBA roster hinges on a single player.
+Hence why Lebron can demand where he wants to play, while getting the max offered salary.

 The commoditization of workers in the industry

 In 1913, Henry Ford installed the first moving assembly line.
 This opened the door for the mass production of automobiles.
 Building a car went from taking 12 hours, to just one hour and 33 minutes.

-Now, think about how this car assembly line works.
+Think about how this car assembly line works.
 Each worker has a certain task they repeatedly do, called the division of labor.

 Standardization of a worker in an assembly line